danieldreke/digitalnotes/Berlin/search_flat.md

 ### What I am looking for
-- whole flat
+- whole flat for unlimited duration
-- moving in mid of April 2020
+- moving in mid of April 2020, latest end of june
-- at least until October 2020
 - close to nature / green surrounding
 - silent: sleep, meditation, calmness
 - good internet